theprogmatheus/craftlib/README.md

 > * The first-loaded version of a class takes precedence.

 Still, this ensures your plugin **can run** even under restricted environments or server setups.

 ---

-## 🧪 Use Cases

-* Reduce plugin size by loading libraries on demand.
-* Avoid bundling huge fat JARs.
-* Fetch libraries directly from GitHub, JitPack, or private Maven repos.
-* Modular plugin architectures where each plugin manages its own dependencies.

----